derekwolpert/CalmCloud/README.md

 ### Using Waveforms as Interactive Progress Bars for Audio Playback

 Throughout CalmCloud there are many indicators to show the current playback status of audio content.
-These include the waveforms, process circles, progress bars, and even the website's own favicon.
-While all of these examples use different techniques to format/style their visuals, the general basis from how the playback position is accessed and maintained is the same - the ``Redux`` *store*.
+These include waveforms, process circles, progress bars, and even the website's own favicon.
+While all of these examples use different techniques to format/style their visuals, the general basis from how the playback position is accessed and maintained is the same - utilizing the ``Redux`` *store*.

 <p align="middle">
     <img src="./readme_images/calmcloud_track.png" width="430" />